MalekMansour/Rental-Project/README.md

 * Display Equipment: View a list of all equipment in inventory.
 * Display Clients: Access a list of all clients in the system.
 * Process Rental: Handle equipment rentals by specifying customer details, rental dates, and equipment items.
+* Generate Reports: Create reports such as sales by date, sales by customer, and item listings by category.